List of Farm to Market Roads in Texas (1–99): FM 13

 The road encounters terrain of gentle relief for its entire length.

-FM 13 was designated as State Highway 324 between Henderson and Carlisle on October 30, 1939.
+The route that would become FM 13 was designated as SH 324 between Henderson and Carlisle on October 30, 1939.
 The town of Carlisle was renamed Price the following year.
-The highway was re-designated FM 13 on March 26, 1942.
-A second, discontinuous segment of the road was designated on June 11, 1945, between Troup and the Cherokee-Rusk county line west of Price, and the uniting segment from that county line to Price was designated on February 20, 1946.
+The highway was redesignated FM 13 on March 26, 1942.
+A second, discontinuous segment of the road was designated on June 11, 1945, between Troup and the Cherokee–Rusk county line west of Price, and the uniting segment from that county line to Price was designated on February 20, 1946.